nhsuk/pomi-data-etl/README.md

 Note: The list above was created by running
 `jq -c '[.[].Supplier] | unique ' html/json/pomi.json`

 Upon completion the files will also be uploaded to the Azure storage location specified in the environment variable `AZURE_STORAGE_CONNECTION_STRING`.
 Each file will be uploaded twice, once to overwrite the current file and another date-stamped file, i.e. `booking.json` and `20170530-booking.json`.

 ## Azure Blob Storage

-If the recommended environment variables are used the JSON file created will be available in Azure storage at
+If the recommended environment variables are used the JSON file created will be available in Azure storage at:
 * [https://nhsukpomidataetl.blob.core.windows.net/etl-output/booking.json](https://nhsukpomidataetl.blob.core.windows.net/etl-output/booking.json)
 * [https://nhsukpomidataetl.blob.core.windows.net/etl-output/scripts.json](https://nhsukpomidataetl.blob.core.windows.net/etl-output/scripts.json)
 * [https://nhsukpomidataetl.blob.core.windows.net/etl-output/records.json](https://nhsukpomidataetl.blob.core.windows.net/etl-output/records.json)

 The [Microsoft Azure Storage Explorer](http://storageexplorer.com/) may be used to browse the contents of blob storage.

 ## Environment variables